auth0/docs/articles/quickstart/spa/vanillajs/interactive.md

 Run your application, and select the login button.
 Verify that:

 - you can log in or sign up using a username and password
-- your application redirects you to the [Auth0 Universal Login](https://auth0.com/universal-login) page
+- your application redirects you to the <a href="https://auth0.com/universal-login" target="_blank">Auth0 Universal Login</a> page
 - you are redirected to Auth0 for authentication
 - Auth0 successfully redirects back to your application after authentication
 - you do not receive any errors in the console related to Auth0